-So, is it possible for a 10-inch miter saw cut a 4x4?
+So, is it possible for a 10-inch miter saw to cut a 4×4?
 The answer is clearly, yes.
-But, given the risk/reward ratio due to the extra inches, this isn’t a type of cut you should try to do with a 10” blade.
+But, given the risk/reward ratio due to the extra inches, this isn’t the type of cut you should try to do with a 10” blade.
 There is some good news, though.

 Just because a 10” miter saw isn’t an ideal choice for cutting 4x4s, doesn’t mean that it’s not a useful tool to keep in your workshop.
 In fact, the 10” miter saw is superior to the 12” miter saw in terms of mobility.

-For most smaller home repair jobs, a 10 inch miter saw will suffice.
-They are lighter than a 12 inch miter saw, easier to handle, draw less power, and have their advantageous if you’re operating a smaller shop with restricted space.
+For most smaller home repair jobs, a 10-inch miter saw will suffice.
+They are lighter than a 12-inch miter saw, easier to handle, draw less power, and have advantages if you’re operating a smaller shop with restricted space.

 Unless you’re a professional carpenter, there’s little to no reason to own both types of miter saws.
 If your daily activities don’t include cutting through 4x4s on a regular basis, then the 12” miter saw is something that you’ll rarely need.

-Most art projects, repair jobs, DIY furniture, and other projects such as cutting tile, pipes, PVC, etc. can be done with a 10” miter saw.
+Most art projects, repair jobs, DIY furniture gigs, and other projects, such as cutting tile, pipes, PVC, etc. can be done with a 10” miter saw.

 It’s as much about the preparation as it is about actually making the cut.
 There are four steps to follow.
 It’s not rocket science, but the rules featured below are very important.

 Grab your pencil and a square to make the appropriate measurements.
-Draw a line or mark on the 4x4 clearly, to ensure some degree of accuracy on the cut.
-Make sure that you mark the 4x4 on all sides.
+Draw a line or mark on the 4×4 clearly, to ensure some degree of accuracy on the cut.
+Make sure that you mark the 4×4 on all sides.
 You’ll see why in the last step.

 After the stock has been marked, you’ll have to prepare or configure the miter saw.
 Stabilize it to the workbench.
 It will need better stability than usual since the motor will be pushed to its limits and beyond.

-Calibrate the blade’s angle so that it will fall straight down on at a 90-degree angle on the stock.
+Calibrate the blade’s angle so that it will fall straight down at a 90-degree angle on the stock.
 Always recheck the angle using a square.
-Do this to make sure that your miter saw calibrations aren’t off and to ensure that the cut will be accurate.
+Do this to make sure that when you use the miter saw, the calibrations aren’t off and to ensure that the cut will be accurate.

-By converging multiple cuts in the middle of the piece of 4x4 you avoid stressing the miter saw and the blade more than they can handle.
+By converging multiple cuts in the middle of the piece of 4×4 you avoid stressing the miter saw and the blade more than they can handle.

-That said, if you’re using a high-quality sliding dual bevel compound miter saw, life will be a lot easier due to the increased power and cutting capacity of the 12 inch compound sliding miter saw.
+That said, if you’re using a high-quality sliding dual bevel compound miter saw, life will be a lot easier due to the increased power and cutting capacity.